Back to Journal

 Most automation rushes to build.
 We spend 2 weeks listening.
 That's the difference between 92% and 60% accuracy.

-By Ara Mammo
+By Ara Barsamian

 Everyone wants to skip Phase 1.
+"Just build it," they say.
+"We know what we need."

 What Phase 1 Actually Does

-- 1.Watch them work in real time
+- 1.Watch them work in real-time

 - 2.Record their actual decisions